jmgilmer/GoCNN/README.md

 It is unclear though whether or not previous move locations is a good idea if the model is to be used in a go engine, but it should certainly help improve accuracy.

 **Chain Pooling**
 One interesting tweak I would like to try is what I call "chain pooling".
-To motivation chain pooling, consider the game below (black has just played a sacrificial stone at T11):
+To motivate chain pooling, consider the game below (black has just played a sacrificial stone at T11):

 ![alt-text](http://i.imgur.com/K06c91S.png)

 Note the connected black stones at G16.
 The model is confident (and correct) that the upper part of the group will live at G18 and G17, yet it is unsure what will happen to G16, H16, and G15.
 However, even beginner Go players will agree that all stones in a connected group should share the same fate.
 As another example look at the white stones around S9.
 It would make sense to encourage the model to make the same predictions about connected stones, it would also make sense for the model to have the same internal representation for connected stones in the intermediate layers.

 To fix these issues I propose internal pooling layers where one takes a max pool along connected groups of stones.
 This is a little more complicated than traditional max pooling because the **shape of the max pools depends on the input**.
 I believe the resulting model space should be differentiable, it's more of a question of how to implement this computationally.